holoviz-dev/pyctdev/README.md

 source code, makes it easier to automate various other 'release time' tasks.

-Be consistent with tags (either vX.Y.Z or X.Y.Z across all projects).

 Almost all pyviz projects will use autover via param.

+To do:

+  * Be consistent with tags (either vX.Y.Z or X.Y.Z across all projects).

+  * Have a standard versioning scheme post 1.0 (copy holoviews?
+I don't understand how hv versions work but we could doc that here).

 ## 16. what release type tasks are automated on travis